-Spouses and civil partners can reduce IHT liability by becoming 'tenants in common' of their property.
+A popular method to reduce IHT liabilities used to be spouses and civil partners becoming 'tenants in common' of their property.
 This means that each one owns half the property.
 On death, therefore, only half the house will be considered for IHT and it can be left in a will to whomever the owner chooses and in most cases the value will be beneath the threshold.
 A major drawback, however, is that the surviving spouse or partner only owns half the house and the inheritor of the other half could force a sale.
 Professional advice from a solicitor or member of the Society of Trust and Estate Practitioners (STEP) is strongly recommended (see Appendix C for contact details).

-A significant change made in October 2007 was that a surviving spouse can now claim the unused part of the deceased partner's nil rate band and add it to their threshold at the rate in force at the time of second death.
-See the example on the next page.
-This change was backdated to 1972 where one spouse died before 9 October 2007 and the second survived at that date or after.
+There is now little benefit to this type of arrangement as a surviving spouse can now claim the unused part of the deceased partner's nil rate band and add it to their threshold at the rate in force at the time of second death.
+See the example below.